MnemoSemiotic/a-smarter-flashcard/README.md

 ### *Improvement 1: Provide a simple API for flashcards*
-1. Build topic distribution table
+1. Build topic distribution table when new cards are added
 2. Retrieve flashcard
 3. Update success table for flashcard user